2020 Year End Tax Planning Guide

 We are pleased to provide our Australian year-end tax planning guide for 2020.

 Tax Planning should be done on a regular basis throughout the year.
-However, these tips are especially relevant to consider just before the end of the financial year.
+However, given the current economic circumstances and changing tax rates, these tips are especially relevant to consider.

 Outlined below are a number of suggestions that may assist taxpayers to legitimately minimise or defer their taxation exposure.

 Please note these suggestions are of a general nature only should not be relied upon without seeking specific personal advice.
 We recommend that you contact your usual Mazars advisor to assist you with your own specific tax planning requirements.

 While business owners should be reviewing their year to date performance regularly, if this hasn’t occurred, now is the time to be doing it.
 Prepare up to date management financial statements and cash flows with comparisons with previous years and the budgeted performance.
 This should help to determine how the business has performed to date, the likely full year performance and will establish a platform for this year’s tax planning and future budgeting.
 This is especially relevant now as you need to understand the business’s current ability to move forward in the current economic circumstances and plan for the future.

 2020 is unique because there have been unprecedented levels of stimulus provided to business by Government.
 Further, the Base Rate Entity company tax rate will drop from 27.5% in 2020 to 26% in the 2021 year.
 This creates arbitrage opportunities.